-What a difference between this language and that of the word of God! &#8220;Now ye are the body of Christ, and members in particular.&#8221; &#8220;Now hath God set the members every one
+What a difference between this language and that of the word of God!
+"Now ye are the body of Christ, and members in particular."
+"Now hath God set the members every one

-| Having already spoken of the expression &#8220;*universal* Church,&#8221; one always used to put aside the body of Christ, I shall not revert to it.
-The word of God speaks always of the members of the body of Christ, a body formed by the coming down of the Holy Ghost here below, and until now recognized only on earth.
+¦ Having already spoken of the expression "universal Church," one always used to put aside the body of Christ, I shall not revert to it.
+The word of God always speaks of the members of the body of Christ, a body formed by the coming down of the Holy Ghost here below, and until now recognised only on earth.
 This body will be manifested in its fulness at the return of Christ.

 {146}